w3c/wai-fundamentals-overview/content/people.md

 {% include image.html src="still-dog-outside.png" alt="" class="normal right" %}

 Accessibility is about ensuring that digital technology is usable by people with disabilities.
 Checklists, standards, and laws are important tools to help achieve accessibility — yet sometimes they get the focus instead of the fundamental goal of accessibility: meeting the needs of disabled people in the real world.
-Accessibility is an important aspect of diversity, equity, and inclusion (DEI).
+Accessibility is an important aspect of diversity, equity, and inclusion.

 Many WAI resources cover the organizational, technical, and standards aspects of accessibility.
 The following WAI resources help you understand the **people** aspects: